m-cat/Descent/README.md

 Descent is a work-in-progress [roguelike](http://en.wikipedia.org/wiki/Roguelike) game.
 It will differ from most convential roguelikes by foregoing archaic and dated gameplay and instead offering an intuitive and user-friendly experience.

-##Current State (3-6-2014)
+##Current State (3-7-2014)

-Began implementing the menu and UI.
-Implemented an input function which still has a bug associated with it.
-Restructured the structure of the code a little bit.
+Continued work on the UI.
+Fixed the name input and added an option for generating random names.

 ###To Do